deyran/pro-asp-net-mvc/pro-asp-net-mvc/chapter-12/bb-image-uploads.md

 # Image Uploads
-1. I am going to complete the SportsStore user experience with something a little more sophisticated:
-    I will add the ability for the administrator to upload product images and store them in the database so that they are displayed in the product catalog.

-2. This isn't something that is especially interesting or useful in its own right, but it does allow me to demonstrate some important MVC Framework features.
+In this section, the SportStore user experience will be increased with addition of these features:
+1. Upload product images
+2. Store these images in the database
+3. Displaying these images in the product catalog

 # Image Uploads 315